ACP Maryland Chapter Council of Early Career Physicians

-The American College of Physicians formed the National Council of Young Physicians (CYP) in June 2005.
-A Young Physician is defined as a physician member of ACP who is within 16 years of graduating medical school.
-The Maryland Chapter has formed its own Young Physician Council to address the special needs and interests of this group.
+The American College of Physicians formed the National Council of Early Career Physicians (ECP) in June 2005.
+An Early Career Physician Physician is defined as a physician member of ACP who is within 16 years of graduating medical school.
+The Maryland Chapter has formed its own Early Career Physician Council to address the special needs and interests of this group.

 Our mission is as follows: